pivotal/docs-tap/vscode-extension/troubleshooting.hbs.md

 ### Cause

-VS Code is running inside a development container and this is the file system that is available when creating a new project.
+VS Code is running inside a development container.
+Therefore the development container file system is the file system made available when creating a new project.

 ### Solution

-Use local file mounts to expose additional folders in the host file system to the development container.
+Use local file mounts to expose additional directories in the host file system to the development container.
 For more information, see [Use Mounts](dev-containers.hbs.md#use-mounts).